The Apiary Project

 Advancing bee welfare through education and advocacy

 A leading voice in pollinator conservation and sustainable beekeeping practices.
-Through comprehensive research, regional programs, and evidence-based guidance, we're building a future where both managed and wild bee populations thrive.
+Through research-backed analysis, evidence-based advocacy, and practical tools, we work toward a future where both managed and wild bee populations thrive.

 Established 2024